Percy Hobson Holyoak

-Percy Hobson Holyoak (1874 – 25 May 1926) was a British businessman in Hong Kong and member of the Legislative Council and Executive Council of Hong Kong.
+Percy Hobson Holyoak (1874 – 25 May 1926) was a British businessman in Hong Kong and a member of the Legislative Council and Executive Council of Hong Kong.

 Background and business career

 Percy Hobson Holyoak was the son of the Rev. T. H. Holyoak of Chesham-Bois, Buckinghamshire, England.
 He first arrived in Far East as a member of the Reiss & Co., a well-known Manchester trading firm in Hong Kong since 1864.
 He moved to Hong Kong in 1899 and was in charge of the Hong Kong office as a managing partner.
 He subsequently took over the firm with P. W. Massey when it suffered in the commercial slump in 1921 and 1922 and altered the name to Holyoak, Massey, & Co. with Holyoak as the senior partner.

 Holyoak also held positions in many leading public companies.
 Among others, he was the chairman of the board of directors of the Hongkong and Shanghai Banking Corporation for three times, chairman of the board of directors of the Hongkong, Canton, and Macao Steamboat Company, Ltd., chairman of the Union Insurance Society of Canton, and director of the Hongkong Telephone Company.